505 - Travel and Expense Policy

 Receipt Requirement

 All required receipts must accompany the business expense form along with the additional information described below in the section entitled Required Documentation.
+Receipts are required for expenses greater than or equal to $25.
 The absence of required documentation will result in (1) a delay in the processing of the expense report, or (2) not having that item reimbursed.
 Receipts may be submitted via scanned image or photo.

 Procedure: